Ramkumar175/annotell-python/docs-src/docs/input-api/calibration.md

 ## Example: Creating a calibration

-The following example code shows how you can create a *unity* (i.e. we assume that all sensors are placed at origin and have no rotation) calibration for a lidar sensor and several camera sensors of type `PINHOLE`.
+The following example code shows how you can create a *unity* (i.e. we assume that all sensors are placed at origin and have no rotation) calibration for a LIDAR sensor and several camera sensors of type `PINHOLE`.

 ```python reference
 https://github.com/annotell/annotell-python/blob/master/annotell-input-api/examples/calibration/calibration.py
 ```

 ### Listing existing calibrations